German court keeps hearing farmer's climate case against VW

-During a first hearing in May, a regional court in the western German town of Detmold appeared to cast doubt on those claims, with judges asking the plaintiff and his lawyers to provide further details to back up their legal arguments.
+During a first hearing in May, a regional court in the western German town of Detmold appeared to cast doubt on those claims, with judges asking the plaintiff to provide further details to back up their legal arguments.

 On Friday, the court again asked for further details and set a new hearing for Feb.
 3.

+“To me, this is a first success because we weren’t dismissed here and don't have to go to appeals," said Roda Verheyen, the plaintiff's lawyer.

-Environmental group Greenpeace, which supports the case, said it is the first time that a court will consider whether a car manufacturer can be forced to change its business practices to prevent climate-related harm to a plaintiff's health and property.
+Environmental group Greenpeace, which supports the case, said it's the first time that a court will consider whether a car manufacturer can be forced to change its business practices to prevent climate-related harm to a plaintiff's health and property.

 The group accused VW of relying on the arguments of climate change skeptics to avoid bringing forward its current deadline for ending the sale of combustion engine vehicles from 2040.

 The automaker has objected to the 62-year-old farmer's claim that it can be directly linked to any climate-related damages he has suffered.
-VW also points to its plans to shift production to electric vehicles in the coming years.
+VW also pointed to its massive effort to shift production to electric vehicles in the coming years and said it was confident that judges in Detmold would eventually dismiss the case.

+Allhoff-Cramer said the court's decision to wait five months before holding another hearing was disappointing.

+“The climate crisis is escalating and we're running out of time,” he said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.